felixleopoldo/benchpress/README.md

 `$ conda install -c conda-forge squash-tools`

 ### macOS/Windows
-Benchpress cannot run directly on macOS/Windows as it requires (former [Singularity](https://sylabs.io/singularity/)) which is only supported by Linux systems.
+Benchpress cannot run directly on macOS/Windows as it requires Apptainer (former [Singularity](https://sylabs.io/singularity/)) which is only supported by Linux systems.
 However, Linux can be installed (and the requirements above) on a virtual machine via e.g. VirtualBox.

 - [VirtualBox](https://www.virtualbox.org/) ([instructions for installing Ubuntu](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview))